m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

         END IF
     END WHILE

-I'm not too sure how the handle the changes in the primary index, but I suspect that it works as in my Other Solution below.
+I'm not too sure how they handle the changes in the primary index, but I suspect that it works as in my Other Solution below.
 In other words, any secondary index includes the key of the row you found and then that key is used to find the data.
 In other words, the only place where we have